PREAMBLE

 - The Legislative Power creates, reforms, and repeals laws, ensuring that every norm respects fundamental rights and the principles of this Constitution.

-- It operates through a system of liquid democracy, where every citizen independent of the administration exercises their vote directly or delegates it freely to another citizen, being able to revoke the delegation at any time.
+- It operates through a liquid democracy system, where each citizen independent of the Political Administration exercises their vote directly or delegates it freely to another citizen, being able to revoke the delegation at any time.

 Article 6 — Functioning of the Legislative Power

-- The delegation of the vote shall be free, revocable at any time, and shall expire annually, requiring re-assignment at the end of each period.
+- Vote delegation shall be free, revocable at any time, and shall expire annually, requiring reassignment at the end of each period.

-- Legislative decisions shall be adopted by simple majority.
+- Legislative decisions are adopted by simple majority of the total votes.

-- Voting systems must ensure the privacy, security, transparency, and auditability of all processes.
+- Voting systems must guarantee privacy, security, transparency, and auditability of all processes.

-- Every delegate must make their vote public with sufficient notice before the close of voting, allowing their represented citizens to confirm or revoke their delegation.
+- Every delegate must make their vote public with the advance notice to the closing of the vote established by the regulations, allowing their represented to revoke their delegation.

-- The assembly regulations shall determine the timelines and voting procedures.
+- The regulations of the Citizen Assembly shall determine the deadlines and voting procedures.

-- Only citizens independent from the administration shall be allowed to vote; that is, those who do not receive any income, aid, subsidy, or subsidized service from it, nor work for or depend economically on organizations primarily funded with money from the administration.
+- Only citizens independent of the Political Administration may vote, that is, those who do not receive any income, aid, subsidy, or subsidized service from it, nor work or economically depend on organizations mainly sustained with public money.

-- To participate in democratic processes, the citizen must have maintained their independence from the administration for at least one full presidential term.
+- To participate in democratic processes, the citizen must have maintained their independence from the Political Administration for at least the last year.

-- When one law contradicts a previous one, the most recent shall prevail, provided neither contradicts this Constitution.
+- When a law contradicts a previous one, the most recent shall prevail, as long as none contradicts this Constitution.

-- The presidents of the ministries shall be elected by public and direct vote.
-All citizens independent of the administration may run and vote.
-If no candidate reaches a simple majority in the first round, a second round shall be held between the two most voted candidates, with the one who obtains the majority in the latter being elected.
+- The presidency of the ministries shall be elected by the Citizen Assembly.
+All citizens independent of the Political Administration may run and vote.
+If no candidate reaches a simple majority in the first vote, a second shall be held between the two most voted, with the one obtaining the majority being elected.

 Article 7 — The Executive Power

-- The Executive Power is the body responsible for applying and enforcing laws.
+- The Executive Power is the body responsible for applying and enforcing the laws.

-- The Executive Power is composed of ministries that manage the administration's competencies, each led by a president elected by the citizen assembly, with a determined mandate and revocable at any time.
+- The Executive Power is composed of ministries, each directed by a president elected by the Citizen Assembly, with a determined and revocable mandate at any time.

-- The ministries are independent of each other, do not report to a central authority, and must only obey the law.
+- The ministries are independent of each other, do not respond to a central authority, and must only obey the law.

 Article 8 — Functioning of the Executive Power

-- The presidents of the ministries must annually present the budget for the following year in accordance with current regulation; if a budget is not approved, the previous year's budget shall apply, reducing its amount in accordance with what the regulation dictates.
+- The presidents of the ministries must annually present the budgets for the following year in accordance with the regulations; if a budget is not approved, the previous year's shall apply, reducing its amount in accordance with what the regulations dictate.

-- The Executive Power must report in detail on the management and destination of tributes.
+- The Executive Power must report in detail on the management and destination of taxes.

-- No person may be the president of more than one ministry at the same time.
+- No person may be president of more than one ministry at the same time.

-- When several ministries claim the same competency or faculty and fail to reach an agreement, the ministerial competency judges shall resolve the dispute.
+- When several ministries claim the same competence or faculty and do not reach an agreement, the ministerial competencies judges shall resolve the dispute.

 Article 9 — State of Exception

-- The citizen assembly or a vote of the presidents of the ministries may declare a state of exception by simple majority; its maximum duration shall be 30 days, after which only the citizen assembly may ratify it; each ratification shall extend the state of exception for a new period of 30 days.
+- Through a simple majority vote of the Citizen Assembly, the state of exception shall be declared; its maximum duration shall be 30 days.
+Each ratification shall extend the state of exception for a new period of 30 days.

 Article 10 — The Judicial Power

-- The Judicial Power guarantees respect for the Constitution by all legislation, acts, or resolutions of persons or organizations.
+- The Judicial Power guarantees respect for the Constitution by all legislation or acts of persons or organizations.

-- It is composed of constitutional judges, responsible for constitutional review; ministerial competency judges, responsible for resolving conflicts between ministries; and common judges, responsible for resolving conflicts between individuals and organizations.
+- It is composed of constitutional judges, responsible for constitutionality control; ministerial competencies judges, responsible for settling conflicts between ministries, and common judges, responsible for resolving conflicts between individuals and organizations.

 Article 11 — Functioning of the Judicial Power

-- Sentences must be issued without undue delay and shall be reviewable to guarantee fundamental rights.
+- Sentences must be issued without undue delays and may be reviewable to guarantee fundamental rights.

-- Judges must act with independence, impartiality, and transparency, applying only the Constitution and the laws, and shall be accountable to the community.
+- Judges must act with independence, impartiality, and transparency, applying only the Constitution and the laws.

 Chapter 3 — Secession, Transition, and Legislative Compliance

-- All territorial private property may unilaterally separate from any administration or organization, without external authorization or recognition.
+- Any private territorial property may unilaterally separate from any Political Administration, without external authorization or recognition.

-- Following secession, the territory shall continue to fulfill all previous obligations with the original organization or with third parties.
+- After secession, the territory shall continue to comply with all previous contractual obligations.

 Article 13 — Transition and Legislative Compliance

-- On the day this Constitution enters into force, all current laws, regulations, and norms of the State, as well as those of its administrative divisions, shall remain operational.
+- On the day this Constitution enters into force, all current laws, regulations, and norms of the State, as well as those of its administrative divisions, shall remain in operation.

-- All assets, resources, and properties of the State shall become assets of the Confederation that replaces the State and applies this Constitution.
+- Once the right of secession is in force, all assets and liabilities of the State shall become property of the Confederation that replaces the State.

-- The corresponding bodies, together with the citizen assembly, must review, modify, eliminate, or approve new norms, in order to ensure that all current and future laws respect the Liberist Constitution and fundamental rights.
+- The Citizen Assembly must review, modify, eliminate, or approve new norms, in order to ensure that all current and future laws respect this Constitution.

 Chapter 4 — Amendments